Can science help your local community to thrive?

 Furthermore we believe there is no inherent conflict between science and religious faith and wish to model this to those inside and outside the Church in a very practical way.
-The 'conflict' way of looking at science and faith has caused much harm to both science and those of religious faith, forcing false choices to be made and narrowing the vision and opportunities of both.
+The 'conflict' way of looking at science and religion has caused much harm to both science and those of religious faith.
+It forces a false and unnecessary choice to be made between science and religion, while narrowing the vision and opportunities of both.

 Dr Gavin Merrifield

 Gavin is the Director of Believing Science.
 He was a research scientist for many years and in that time developed a passion for science public engagement, especially for both Church-based audiences and those from under-represented groups.